megagonlabs/watchog/README.md

 # watchog

-This is the repo for the code of submission 215: Watchog: A Light-weight Contrastive Learning based Framework for Table Understanding.
+This is the repo for the code of Watchog: A Light-weight Contrastive Learning based Framework for Table Understanding.

 # Run fine-tuning with contrastive learning